javacook/proxifier/README.md

     dog.setRace( hund.getRasse() );
     dog.setWeight( hund.getGewicht() );
     dog.setNice( hund.isLieb() );
-    return dog;

 Things can quickly get dangerous when a new property is added for instance to the class
 <code>Hund</code>.
 Not seldom, we forget to update the mapping code at all locations
 where this new property actually had have to be mapped (what leads to common errors like missing data, NullPointerExceptions, etc.).

-This utility protects you in so far as it can throw an exception when a new property was added **without** being mapped.
-This can be achieved through a simple modification:
+This utility protects you in so far as it can for example throw an exception when a new property was added **without** being mapped.
+You can either add this safety check to the existing mapping code by a simple modification:

+#### Tight coupled with the mapping code

     Dog dogPx = Proxifier.proxyOf(dog);
     Hund hundPx = Proxifier.proxyOf(hund);